 Civil engineers play a critical role in human safety and security, from the design and construction of buildings, bridges, and roads to safeguarding water and other natural resources through sustainable design.
 Civil engineering students and faculty at Johns Hopkins are using their expertise to tackle – and solve – the world’s most pressing environmental, social, and economic challenges.

-At Johns Hopkins, civil engineering students—from freshmen year forward—have unparalleled opportunities to contribute to world-class scholarship and have access to new materials, facilities, systems, and modeling tools that simply aren’t available at other universities.
+At Johns Hopkins, civil engineering students—from their first year forward—have unparalleled opportunities to contribute to world-class scholarship and have access to new materials, facilities, systems, and modeling tools that simply aren’t available at other universities.
 One-on-one mentoring from faculty members who are the defining experts in their fields means close personal attention to academic and career goals.
-The Department of Civil Engineering is a small, supportive, and intellectually stimulating community ensconced within one of the nation’s top research universities—an ideal setting for your undergraduate or graduate studies.
+The Department of Civil and Systems Engineering is a small, supportive, and intellectually stimulating community ensconced within one of the nation’s top research universities—an ideal setting for your undergraduate or graduate studies.

 In demand by both industry and academia, our civil engineering graduates make their careers in a variety of fields, including aerospace, architecture, transportation, geotechnical engineering, traffic planning and control, and sustainability.
 Career opportunities for civil engineers are expected to grow at a much faster rate than that of other occupations over the next decade and beyond.

 Working professionals seeking an advanced degree in civil engineering can study part-time through our Engineering for Professionals (EP) program.